PRESIDENT AND CEO

 Hare received a J.D. from American University's Washington College of Law and a B.A. in international relations from Tufts University.
 He is active in the soccer community and is a supporter of the Arts, even performing in the Washington Ballet's performance of Giselle at The Kennedy Center.
 He lives in Washington, D.C. with his wife, two daughters and one son.

 Jennifer Bethel is the Creative Director for Global Vision Communications.
 Jennifer attended Savannah College of Art and Design (SCAD) where she graduated magna cum laude with a Bachelors of Fine Arts (BFA) in graphic design.
 Upon graduating, Jennifer has continuously broken boundaries and pushed the limits in design while working with major corporations, non-profit organizations, and political think tanks.

-When not focusing on bringing the principles of design back to the industry Jennifer enjoys swimming, yoga, biking and spending time with her son and husband in Arlington, VA.
+When not focusing on bringing the principles of design back to the industry Jennifer enjoys swimming, yoga, biking and spending time with her two sons and husband in Arlington, VA.

 lisa ferguson schmidt